MainakVerse/When-To-Bull/README.md

 ## Overview
-WhentobullAI is an advanced application designed for detecting patterns in stock and cryptocurrency charts using deep learning techniques.
+When-to-bull AI is an advanced application designed for detecting patterns in stock and cryptocurrency charts using deep learning techniques.
 This project extends their approach by implementing the model with YOLOv8 and integrating it into a user-friendly Streamlit app.
 This application aims to automate the process of chart pattern recognition, providing traders and analysts with a powerful tool for making informed decisions.

 ## About
-WhentobullAI leverages the power of YOLOv8, a state-of-the-art object detection algorithm, to identify and classify patterns in financial charts.
+When-to-bull AI leverages the power of YOLOv8, a state-of-the-art object detection algorithm, to identify and classify patterns in financial charts.
 The model provides outputs in two classes: Buy and Sell, based on candlestick patterns.
 This application provides a robust solution for traders and analysts to quickly recognize significant chart formations, aiding in more informed decision-making.

 ![Output Chart](images/out3.jpg)